 Somerville’s Davis Square is one of the closest neighborhoods to Tufts, and one of the most popular off-campus destinations for Jumbos.
 Students can catch a movie at the Somerville Theater for the lowest prices in Boston, munch on flatbread pizza while duckpin bowling or enjoy some of the best BBQ north of the Mason-Dixon.
 If you’re looking for mac-and-cheese on a burger, ice cream, or retro clothes shopping, Davis is the place for you.
-The 10-minute walk back to campus might do you some good after a weekend feast, but the free Tufts University Shuttle runs back to campus all day if you don’t feel like a stroll.
+The 10-minute walk back to campus might do you some good after a weekend feast, but the free Tufts University Shuttle, known as the Joey, runs back to campus all day if you don’t feel like a stroll.

 The MBTA’s Red Line will take you from Davis Square to Park Street, home of the Boston Common and the Massachusetts Statehouse.
 From here, you can walk almost anywhere in the city of Boston.
 A stroll down the block will lead you to the theater district, home to off-broadway productions, or to a vibrant Chinatown.
 If you head towards the harbor, you can visit the Boston Aquarium or explore the city’s seaport.
 Further north is (appropriately) the North End - Boston’s Little Italy where every doorway is an opportunity for an amazing meal and the best cannolis are filled with ricotta.